 The never ending efforts of Viacom, a content provider, to breach the protections provided by the Digital Millennium Copyright Act of 1998 have again been foiled.
 This time, it is they slightly large case of Viacom against YouTube in which the content provider failed to convince a judge the DMCA safe harbors should be ignored.

-The DMCA provides any site with immunity from monetary liability related to copyright infringement for any materials uploaded by users.
+The DMCA provides any site with immunity from monetary liability related to copyright infringement for any materials uploaded by users so long as the site meets certain requirements such as designating a DMCA agent to receive complaints.
 In English, this means YouTube cannot be held liable if one of the millions of members of the site uploads a copy of a song, television show or whatever.
 Only the member uploading the content is on the hook.

 The problem with this scenario is the copyright holders end up seeing their content posted time and again on sites, postings for which they receive no royalties.
 Under the DMCA, they can serve takedown notices, but the web is so extensive that this turns into a never ending process.